ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 - **Accept**: application/json

-## getFoodInformation
+## getIngredientInformation

-> Object getFoodInformation(id, opts)
+> Object getIngredientInformation(id, opts)

-Get Food Information
+Get Ingredient Information

-Get information about a certain food (ingredient).
+Use an ingredient id to get all available information about an ingredient, such as its image and supermarket aisle.

 ### Example